Enable Remote Desktop Connection for a Role in Azure Cloud Services

 Configure Remote Desktop from the Azure portal

 The Azure portal uses the Remote Desktop Extension approach so you can enable Remote Desktop even after the application is deployed.
-The Remote Desktop blade for your cloud service allows you to enable Remote Desktop, change the local Administrator account used to connect to the virtual machines, the certificate used in authentication and set the expiration date.
+The Remote Desktop settings for your cloud service allows you to enable Remote Desktop, change the local Administrator account used to connect to the virtual machines, the certificate used in authentication and set the expiration date.

 Choose whether you want to enable Remote Desktop for an individual role or for all roles, then change the value of the switcher to Enabled.